TheStudent00/GraphModel/Oracle(NAS)/Description.md

 - **Service Core** A callable function providing transformations for other Modules on request.

-- **Connector Subsystem** A set of learnable input ports managing connections to other modules (see Section 12).
+- **Connector Subsystem** A set of learnable input ports managing connections to other modules (Receiver-Centric).

 - **Memory subsystem** Recent (uncompressed) and older (compressed) memories in embedded space.